Soccer in Australia: Participation

+According to Ausplay in 2024, there were 1,232,726 adults and 632,249 children playing the sport of which about a quarter were female with an overall participation per capita of 6.9% making it the most participated team sport.

 According to FIFA's Big Count in 2006, a total of 970,728 people in Australia participated in the sport, with 435,728 registered players, and 535,000 unregistered players.
 These numbers were higher than the equivalents for other sports such as cricket, Australian rules football, rugby league and rugby union.
 In 2013, an audit on the sport by Gemba found that 1.96 million Australians were actively involved in the game as a player.
 When coaches, referees and fans are included it is estimated that involvement with the sport is around 3.1 million.

 Men's national teams

 National Men's soccer teams of various age groups represent Australia in international competition.
 Australian national teams historically competed in the OFC, though since FFA's move in 2006, Australian teams have competed in AFC competitions.

 The Australia national soccer team, nicknamed the "Socceroos", represents Australia in international soccer.
 Australia is a four-time OFC champion, one time Asian champion and AFC National Team of the Year for 2006.
 The Men's team has represented Australia at the FIFA World Cup tournaments in 1974, 2006, 2010, 2014, 2018 and 2022.

 In the Olympic arena, Australia first fielded a men's team at the 1956 Olympics in Melbourne.
 Australia did not compete again in the Olympic arena, until the 1988 Seoul Olympic Games.
 Apart from London 2012, where it failed to qualify a team, Australia has competed in all Olympic Men's Football competitions since 1988.

 There are also a number of national youth teams: Under-17 team, nicknamed the "Joeys"; Under-20 team, nicknamed the "Young Socceroos"; and the Under-23 team, nicknamed the "Olyroos".
 The latter is considered to be a feeder team for the national team.

 In addition there is a beach team, nicknamed the "Beach Socceroos", which represents Australia in international beach soccer and a Paralympic team, nicknamed the "Pararoos", which competes in international Paralympic association football.